-She settled in Forest Grove in 2011 with her husband and three young sons..
-She completed her education at Brunel University and Greenwich University.
-She has currently chosen to be a stay at home parent with her boys after working for many years in hi-tech security project management.
+She settled in Forest Grove in 2011 with her husband and three young sons.
+She completed her education at Brunel University and Greenwich University and is a project manager for Pacific University.

 Heather started out with the Education Foundation as their Development Coordinator.
 After life took her a new direction, she left the position in 2015 but stayed on as a member of the board.
 She is passionate about education & making sure teachers and students receive the tools they need to succeed.

 Heather now owns VIVID VINYL, a local business in Forest Grove, and works part time at Plum Hill Vineyards as their wine club manager.